-In 2023 the Mission Twilight Concert Series runs weekly from July 5th until August 30th.
-Shows take place from 7:00 to 8:00 pm each day.
+In 2025 the Mission Twilight Concert Series runs weekly from July 2nd until August 27th.
+Shows take place every Wednesday from 7:00 pm to 8:00 pm.

-The event is held at Fraser River Heritage Park which is located at 7494 Mary Street in Mission.
+As the name suggests, the event is hosted by the City of Mission.
+The concert is held at Fraser River Heritage Park which is located at 7494 Mary Street in Mission.
 Mission itself is a rural community in the Fraser Valley on the north side of the Fraser River from Abbotsford.

-Below is the schedule of events for the Twilight Concert Series in 2023.
-Each concert is on a Wednesday starting at 7:00 pm.
+Below is the schedule of events for the Twilight Concert Series in 2025.

 What to Expect